akanudia/vervestacks_models/README.md

 You stay rooted in the real system you already understand:
 - Start with domain knowledge (you know your country's energy system)
-- Use the model to validate what you know (does it match reality?)
+- Validate the model with your knowledge (does it match reality?)
 - Explore scenarios using real-world questions (what if we phase out coal?)
 - **Cognitive load from mechanics is near zero**